nadnerb/packer-elasticsearch/README.md

 Elastic Search AWS AMI with Packer
 =============

+>This has not been updated for sometime, the general gist of it should still apply.
+>If anybody wants me to update it, please create an issue.

 Install [Packer](https://www.packer.io/) and add it to your PATH.

 Create your elasticsearch AMI in AWS, using your access and secret keys.